For Minutes & Agendas, visit the Public Documents pageopens in a new window.

 The Redevelopment Commission (RDC) oversees and administrates the redevelopment needs and tax districts in the Town of Bargersville and consists of five members appointed by the Town Council.
 Redevelopment Commissioners determine areas needing development, promote the use of land in a manner that best serves tax units and residents, works with departments and agencies to serve the area, and plans and acquires areas needing redevelopment in the manner that best serves the social and economic interest of the area and its residents.
 Please visit the RDC webpage for more information.

 The Economic Development Commission (EDC) primarily permits the use of conduit financing to enable private companies to borrow funds using the municipality’s name (usually to benefit from the municipality’s tax exempt status or the TIF generated by the private development) to finance economic development projects.
-The EDC is required to investigate, study, and survey the need for additional job opportunities, industrial diversification, water services, and pollution control facilities in the municipality, and shall recommend action to improve or promote job opportunities, industrial diversification, water services and availability of pollution control facilities in the municipality.
+The EDC investigates, studies, and surveys the need for additional job opportunities, industrial diversification, water services, and pollution control facilities in the municipality.
+It shall recommend actions to improve or promote these.